gchurch/gchurch/README.md

 #### London based software developer

 - 🔭 I am a full stack C#/.NET developer.
-I am most experienced in using ASP.NET to create REST APIs.
-Additionally I have a good understanding of Entity Framework Core and SQL.
+I have experience using ASP.NET Core MVC to create REST APIs.
 I am also skilled in using front-end JavaScript technologies like Angular and React.
+Additionally I am proficient in SQL - Oracle in particular.

-- 🌱 In my spare time I like to read software development books and learn new technologies in order to improve my software development skills.
+- 🌱 In my spare time I like to read software development books and learn new technologies in order to improve my skills.

 - ⚡ Check out some of my projects below!